 Welcome to my ramblings about what was once my pride and joy, a 1972 E-Type Jaguar V12 2+2 Series III Coupe.
-These pages follow my purchase, restoration, ownership and eventual sale of this highly collectible Jaguar sports car and I welcome any feedback or questions via E-mail.
+This site follows my purchase, restoration, ownership and eventual sale of this highly collectible Jaguar sports car and I welcome any feedback or questions via E-mail.

-The E-Type was the second classic Jaguar that I have owned and restored.
-My first Jag was a magnificent 1977 XJC V12, which is the rare Coupe version of the popular XJ Jaguar saloon.
+The E-Type was the second classic Jaguar that I owned and restored.
+My first Jag was a beautiful 1977 XJC V12, which is the rare Coupe version of the popular XJ Jaguar saloon.
 To check out my first Jag take a look at my Jaguar XJC pages.

 The E-Type Jaguar had been a long time favourite dream car of mine.
 My first involvement with one was when I drooled over a local mechanic’s white E-Type Coupe when I was a boy in the sixties.
 They have always appealed to me, however it took many years to finally possess my own beautiful classic E-Type Jaguar that I share with you here.